 - Ambitious human resources policy

 - Attractiveness of the site

 A*Midex thus functions as a gas pedal, through calls for projects or proactive actions, so that Aix-Marseille University and its partners can quickly achieve their ambitions.
 The perpetuation of A*Midex in 2016 reflects both the recognition of the work accomplished by AMU and the opportunity to have a formidable tool to support the university's strategy.

-At the end of a period that saw the energies of our entire university community mobilized to build a new institution, it is on the strength of this collective dynamic that AMU is now projecting itself into its future by carrying out a project that is both ambitious and unifying for the period 2018-2022.
+At the end of a period that saw the energies of our entire university community mobilised to build a new institution, it is on the strength of this collective dynamic that AMU is now projecting itself into its future by carrying out a project that is both ambitious and unifying for the period 2018-2022.
 Thus, while the first five-year contract for 2012-2017 was naturally aimed at installing and structuring the merged university, the 2018-2022 contract will be placed under the auspices of the University of Paris.
-The 2018-2022 contract will be placed under the triple seal of innovation for all of the university's fields of activity, strengthening the link between training and research, and the quality approach as the guiding threads to ensure that excellence is always targeted, notably with the support of A*Midex.
+The 2018-2022 contract will be placed under the triple seal of innovation for all of the university's fields of activity, strengthening the link between training and research and the quality approach as the guiding threads to always aim for excellence, notably with the support of A*Midex.

 2. Some key figures

 - nearly 80,000 students, including 10,000 international students, and 1,100 degrees

 - 8,000 staff members

 - 1European civic university CIVIS in cooperation with 7 universities

 - 1Cité de l'Innovation et des Savoirs Aix-Marseille (CISAM)